urahara897/hotel-booking-system/readme.md

 ## Note

-This webapp is currently optimized for desktop use and is not responsive for mobile users.
+This webapp is fully responsive and works on both desktop and mobile devices.